marcosaura/RA_RL/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See [MIT License](https://opensource.org/licenses/MIT) for details.

 ## Citation